-Author has written 48 stories for Lord of the Rings, Lion King, Xena: Warrior Princess, Jack of All Trades, Matrix, Lost, Lois and Clark, and Dexter.
+Author has written 85 stories for Lord of the Rings, Lion King, Xena: Warrior Princess, Jack of All Trades, Matrix, Lost, Lois and Clark, Men In Black, Pokémon, Evil Dead/Army of Darkness, Dexter, Incredibles, and Ironman.

 Interests: Writing, Directing, Filmmaking, Xena, Hercules, Lois and Clark: The New Adventures of Superman, Dexter, Lost, Jack of All Trades, Once Upon A Time, The Evil Dead Trilogy, The Lord of The Rings, The Lion King, Disney, Drawing, The World of Warcraft (For The Horde!).